atanvarno69/mass-effect-d6/species/asari.md

 | Technical  | 2D   | 4D   |
 | Biotic     | 1D   | ---    |

-## Persuasive
+## Species Characteristics

-At character creation for every 1 skill point spent in *persuasion*, gain 2 instead (maximum of 6).
+**Persuasive:** At character creation for every 1 skill point spent in *persuasion*, gain 2 instead (maximum of 6).

-## Biotic Aptitude

-Asari do not require a biotic amp to control their biotic talents, but they may use them.
+**Biotic Aptitude:** Asari do not require a biotic amp to control their biotic talents, but they may use them.

-## Biotcic Scholar

-At character creation get 2 biotic talents per 1D *Biotic* attribute.
+**Biotcic Scholar:** At character creation get 2 biotic talents per 1D *Biotic* attribute.

-## Joining

-Asari have the ability to entwine their nervous system and minds with a partner.
+**Joining:** Asari have the ability to entwine their nervous system and minds with a partner.
 While this occurs, the two share sensations and thoughts.

 Succeeding a Difficult *willpower* check allows the Asari to relive their joined partner's most recent memories.